Elevenlabs AudioNative Player

 1. User Experience

 A 404 error discourages users, leading to frustration and a negative website experience.
-Search engines, such as Google, place great emphasis on the quality of the user experience, so frequent 404 errors can lower a site’s ranking.
+Search engines, such as Google, emphasise the quality of the user experience, so frequent 404 errors can lower a site’s ranking.

 2. Link Building